photo: Kimberly Wolff Photography

 Nonetheless, Nathanson said the key themes in digital health companies of late appear to be placing a greater emphasis on mobile devices, increasing patient engagement and transparency, concern about personal responsibility and a focus on transitions in care.

 Prime Health’s membership continues to grow, and they recently announced they’ll be moving into the Catalyst Health Tech Innovation hub when it opens in 2018.
-With digital health companies like ,
+With digital health companies like ,, and on the rise in Colorado, it’s clear the digital health sector is poised to become a huge part of Colorado’s tech community.

 Have a tip or know of a company that deserves coverage?
 Email us.